risahamm/SmartCalc-v2.0/README.md

 - The program implements GUI based on Qt 6.7.
 - The program is implemented using the MVC pattern.
 - Makefile with targets *all, install, uninstall, clean, check_style, dvi, dist, test, gcov_report* is provided.
-- Installation directory - `build`.
+- Installation directory - `src/build`.
 - `dvi` target provides with *doxygen* style documentation.
 - `dist` target generates a zipped .tar file of archive for distribution.